SauceFoong/walletapp/README.md

 ###  2. Technical Decisions

 #### Architecture Choices
-- **Gin Framework**: Chose Gin for its lightweight and its simplicity for developemnt
+- **Gin Framework**: Chose Gin for its lightweight and simplicity for developemnt
 - **Clean Architecture**: Implemented layered architecture (handlers → services → repositories) for maintainability
 - **Dependency Injection**: Used interfaces and DI for better testability
-- **Structured Logging**: Implemented logrus for production-ready logging
+- **Structured Logging**: Implemented logrus for production-ready logging to improve observability

 #### Database Design
 - **PostgreSQL**: Chose for ACID compliance and financial transaction safety
 - **UUID Primary Keys**: Used UUIDs as entity primary keys for security purpose
+- **1:1 relationship between User & Wallet**: For simplicity, a user can only have one wallet.
+The wallet will created during account creation.

 #### Testing Strategy
 - **Unit Tests**: Mocked dependencies for isolated testing